/ By The Thyolo House

 Evenings That Linger: Italian Fusion, Conforzi Forest & a Pool Under the Stars

-Whatever you've done with your day in Malawi, the evening on the estate is what guests tend to talk about afterwards.
+Whatever you've done with your day in Malawi, the evening in the highlands is what guests tend to talk about afterwards.
 Sunset in the Shire Highlands is long and golden — the tea bushes turn olive, then bronze, then violet.
 The restaurant at The Thyolo House serves dinner on the verandah when the weather is right, and inside when the highland evening turns cool (it does, often, even in summer — bring a sweater).

 The menu changes with what the garden has.
 A typical evening might run: a glass of South African white, a salad of warm garden leaves and chilli oil, handmade tagliatelle with a slow ragù, a cotoletta or pork chop from a neighbouring farm, a citrus tart from the orchard.
 Coffee, grappa, a walk back to your room across the lawn under a sky that is — there is no other word — overwhelming with stars.